 Open Standards to Enable Risk Quantification For Everyone

 The RDO was designed by RMS as a comprehensive framework that provides a generic end-to-end structure for all types of risk and analytics.
-Building on top of the existing RMS Exposure Data Management (EDM) and Risk Data Model (RDM), the RDO supports new industry models and software requirements.
+Building on top of the existing RMS Exposure Data Module (EDM) and Results Data Module (RDM), the RDO supports new industry models and software requirements.
 It empowers the user by providing a clearer picture of their complete risk.
 RDO is in production today on RMS Risk Intelligence™, the open RMS platform.

 Ryan Ogaard, Senior Vice President at RMS said, “The RDO supports new classes of models while maintaining the ability to use existing data structures such as the EDM and RDM.
 It will significantly improve efficiency and interoperability throughout the industry as it takes the guesswork out of information exchange.
 It is suitable for a wide range of models and is extensible to new classes of risk – by RMS or anyone else.
 By contributing the RDO to the industry as an Open Standard, we hope (re)insurers, brokers, modelers and others, will harness the RDO to create new opportunities and solve the puzzle of model interoperability.”